 A frequent speaker, Michael has emceed charity events, delivered commencement addresses, and shared his inspiring story with audiences across the country.

 Michael teaches at the Olin Business School and the Brown School of Social Work.
-He loves interacting with students and seeing how education improves their lives.
+He loves interacting with students and seeing education improve their lives.

-Michael believes in the power of education to transform people’s lives.
-For this reason, he is committed to making business and financial education freely accessible to all.
+Michael is committed to making business and financial education freely accessible to all.
 Michael agrees with Nelson Mandela, who said that education is the most powerful tool you can use to change the world.

 Michael considers himself fortunate to have received an excellent education.
-The goal of his life is to share this gift with others, and to inspire people to believe that they too might be able to achieve their dreams.
+The goal of his life is to share this gift with others, and to inspire people to believe that they too can achieve their dreams.